Robot Operating System: Versions and releases

 ROS releases may be incompatible with other releases and are often referred to by code name rather than version number.
-ROS currently releases a version every year in May, following the release of Ubuntu LTS versions.
-ROS 2 currently releases a new version every six months (in December and July).
-These releases are supported for a single year.
-There are currently two active major versions seeing releases: ROS 1 and ROS 2.
-Aside to this there is the ROS-Industrial or ROS-I derivate project since at least 2012.
+ROS 2 currently releases a version every year in May, following the release of Ubuntu LTS versions.
+These releases are alternating supported for 5 years (even years/LTS Ubuntu version release) and 1.5 years (uneven years/no LTS Ubuntu version release).
+ROS 1 does not see any new version.
+Aside from this, there has been the ROS-Industrial or ROS-I derivate project since at least 2012.